-Organizations in the financial sector, the government, or a security conscious organization are required to run hardened virtual machines to increase security and meet the organization’s compliance.
-As more organizations adopt Kubernetes, there is a need for hardened AMIs that work with Amazon EKS.
+As more organizations required to run hardened virtual machines to increase security to meet the internal compliance adopt Kubernetes, there is a need for hardened Amazon Machine Images (AMIs) that work with Amazon Elastic Kubernetes Service (Amazon EKS).

 There are multiple options to choose from.
-One solution is to use Bottlerocket, a special purpose OS from AWS designed for running Linux containers.
-Bottlerocket includes only the essential software required to run containers, thereby effectively reduces the attack surface and ensures that the underlying software is always secure.
-Another option is to consider using hardened images from the .
+One solution is to use Bottlerocket, a special-purpose OS from AWS designed for running Linux containers.
+Bottlerocket includes only the essential software required to run containers, thereby effectively reducing the attack surface and ensuring that the underlying software is always secure.
+Another option is to consider using hardened images from the AWS Marketplace.

-In this post, we discuss the different approaches one could take to achieve a hardened AMI that work with Amazon EKS.
-We demonstrate how to create an Amazon EC2 Image Builder pipeline that applies operating system security requirements defined by the Defence Information Systems Agency (DISA) to an image.
-We can then add EKS binaries and other related files on the custom image.
+In this post, we discuss the different approaches you can take to achieve a hardened AMI that works with Amazon EKS.
+We demonstrate how to create an Amazon Elastic Compute Cloud (Amazon EC2) Image Builder pipeline that applies operating system security requirements defined by the Defense Information Systems Agency (DISA) Security Technical Implementation Guides (STIGs) to an Amazon Linux 2 image.
+You can then add EKS binaries and other related files on the custom image.
 Finally, the custom image is used to create an EKS cluster.

-Approach One - Apply Hardening Scripts onto EKS Optimized Amazon Linux AMI
+Approach 1: Apply hardening scripts onto an EKS Optimized Amazon Linux AMI

-In this approach, you have existing hardening scripts and pipeline that you can apply on top of the EKS default AMI to build a hardened image.
+In this approach, you have existing hardening scripts and a pipeline that you can apply on top of the EKS default AMI to build a hardened image.
 The following diagram depicts this approach.

-The Amazon EKS optimized Amazon Linux AMI is built on top of Amazon Linux 2, and is configured to serve as the base image for Amazon EKS nodes.
-The AMI is configured to work with Amazon EKS and it includes Docker, kubelet, and the AWS IAM Authenticator.
+The Amazon EKS Optimized Amazon Linux AMI is built on top of Amazon Linux 2 and is configured to serve as the base image for Amazon EKS nodes.
+The AMI is configured to work with Amazon EKS, and it includes Docker, kubelet, and the AWS Identity and Access Management (IAM) Authenticator.

-If you have an existing OS hardening script, you can create a pipeline to run these scripts onto the EKS optimized Amazon Linux AMI to produce a custom AMI to be used with EKS.
+If you have an existing OS hardening script, you can create a pipeline to run these scripts onto the EKS Optimized Amazon Linux AMI to produce a custom AMI to be used with Amazon EKS.

-As AWS regularly applies the latest security patches and operating system updates as part of the latest AMI release version, the Amazon Machine Image (AMI) ID for Amazon EKS optimized AMIs is available by querying the Parameter Store API.
-You can then programmatically run the pipeline and update the custom AMI and updating the EKS cluster to use the AMI.
+Because AWS regularly applies the latest security patches and operating system updates as part of the latest AMI release version, the AMI ID for Amazon EKS Optimized AMIs is available by querying the AWS Systems Manager Parameter Store API.
+You can then programmatically run the pipeline to update the custom AMI and update the EKS cluster to use the AMI.

-Approach Two - Install EKS-related binaries on a Hardened Image
+Approach 2: Install EKS-related binaries on a hardened image

-In the second approach, instead of using the EKS optimized AMI, you can choose to use an existing custom “golden” AMI.
-The AMI is typically hardened to meet STIG or CIS standards, and might include features such as a vulnerability scanning agent and a couple of monitoring agents.
-Security Technical Implementation Guides (STIG) and CIS are the two primary third-party baselines adopted across public and private organizations.
-Some enterprises might be inclined to use STIG as the baseline as they address US government requirements.
-STIGs are the configuration standards submitted by OS or software vendors to Defense Information Systems Agency (DISA) for approval.
+In the second approach, instead of using the Amazon EKS Optimized AMI, you can use an existing custom “golden” AMI.
+The AMI is typically hardened to meet STIG or Center for Internet Security (CIS) standards and might include features such as a vulnerability scanning agent and a couple of monitoring agents.
+STIGs and CIS are the two primary third-party baselines adopted across public and private organizations.
+Some enterprises might be inclined to use STIGs as the baseline because they address US government requirements.
+STIGs are the configuration standards submitted by OS or software vendors to DISA for approval.

 Once approved, the configuration standards are used to configure security hardened information systems and software.
 STIGs contain technical guidance to help secure information systems or software that might otherwise be vulnerable to a malicious attack.
-DISA develops and maintains STIGs and defines the vulnerability Severity Category Codes (CAT) which are referred to as CAT I, II, and III.
+DISA develops and maintains STIGs and defines the vulnerability Severity Category Codes (CAT), which are referred to as CAT I, II, and III.
 Once you have the hardened base image, you can install EKS-related binaries to create a custom hardened AMI.
-The following diagram depicts this approach where the EKS related binaries are layered on top of the existing “golden” AMI.
+The following diagram depicts this approach where the EKS-related binaries are layered on top of the existing golden AMI.